SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 yAn – I

-muzhu vErarindhanan – eliminated completely from the root (once nature of self is realized as completely dependent on bhagavAn, as the joy is for the AthmA, elimination of hurdles can also be attributed to self)
+muzhu vErarindhanan – eliminated completely from the root (once nature of self is realised as completely dependent on bhagavAn, as the joy is for the AthmA, elimination of hurdles can also be attributed to self)

 enakku – for me